Aberdeen: Religion

 Numerous other Protestant denominations have a presence in Aberdeen.
-The Salvation Army citadel on the Castlegate dominates the view of east end of Union Street.
+The Salvation Army citadel on the Castlegate dominates the view of the east end of Union Street.
 In addition, there is a Unitarian church, established in 1833 and located in Skene Terrace.
 Christadelphians have been present in Aberdeen since at least 1844.
 Over the years, they have rented space to meet at a number of locations and currently meet in the Inchgarth Community Centre in Garthdee.
-There is also a Quaker meetinghouse on Crown street, the only purpose built Friends meeting house in Scotland that is still in use today.
+There is also a Quaker meetinghouse on Crown Street, the only purpose built Friends meeting house in Scotland that is still in use today.
 In addition, there are a number of Baptist congregations in the city, and Evangelical congregations have been appearing in significant numbers since the late 2000s.
 The city also has two meeting houses of the Church of Jesus Christ of Latter-day Saints (LDS Church).

 There are also four mosques in Aberdeen which serve the Islamic community in the city.
 There is an Orthodox Jewish Synagogue established in 1945.
 There is also a Thai Buddhist temple located in the Hazelhead area of the city.
-There are no formal Hindu buildings, although the University of Aberdeen has a small Baháʼí society and there is a fortnightly Hindu religious gathering in the first and third Sunday afternoons at Queens Cross Parish church hall.
+There are no formal Hindu buildings, although there is a fortnightly Hindu religious gathering on the first and third Sunday afternoons at Queens Cross Parish church hall.
+The University of Aberdeen has a small Baháʼí society.

+Languages

+The 2022 Scottish Census reported that out of 217,756 residents aged three and over, 76,650 (35.2%) considered themselves able to speak or read the Scots language.

+The 2022 Scottish Census reported that out of 217,760 residents aged three and over, 2,919 (1.3%) considered themselves able to speak or read Gaelic.